MultiResFormer: Transformer with Adaptive Multi-Resolution Modeling for General Time Series Forecasting: Adaptive Multi-Resolution Time Series Modeling with Transformers

 \subsection{Salient Periodicity Detection}

 Instead of relying on a pre-defined hierarchy of resolutions, each MultiResFormer block constructs multiple resolution branches based on the salient periodicites of the input series.

-Specifically, we leverage the Fast Fourier Transform (FFT) to decompose the input $\mathbf{X}$ of each MultiResFormer block into a Fourier basis and to identify salient periodicities based on the amplitude of each frequency:
+Specifically, we leverage the Fast Fourier Transform (FFT) to decompose the input $\mathbf{X}$ of each MultiResFormer block into Fourier basis and to identify the top \(k\) salient periodicities based on the amplitude of each frequency:

-Here FFT is performed for each variate independently.
+Here, FFT is performed for each variate independently.
 The \(\operatorname{Avg}(\cdot)\) operation averages the computed amplitudes along the variate dimension to generate a unified set of periodicities for all the variates, so as to parallelize the computations within each resolution branch and reflect overall data characteristics.
 For batch implementation in practice, we further average the amplitudes across different examples.
 Empirically we do not find this averaging to severely affect model performance, as the periodicities across different variates and examples are relatively stable.
 Since we only use the detected salient periodicities as patch lengths in the next step, differentiability is not required for the periodicity detection method.
 Therefore, any automated periodicity detection technique including auto-correlation based methods or hybrid approaches \cite{Puech2020Fully} could be applied here.
-Here we only focus on the Fourier-based method described above and leave other methods to future studies.